 Whether you receive paper or electronic energy bills they can appear complicated and difficult to understand, because of the number and complexity of the tariffs.
 However you should not just file them away but read and understand them to check that you are paying the right amount and that the bill is accurate.

-A detailed explanation of your energy bills can be found at the Which?
-Switch site.
+A detailed explanation of your energy bills can be found at the Which? site.

 For an overview of your energy bill, including ways to pay, problems with your bill and problems paying your bill, go to the Citizens Advice web-site.

-To get the best service from your energy company and avoid paying too much when the prices are increased click on the link below:
+To get the best service from your energy company and avoid paying too much when the prices are increased click on the links below:

 Smart meters are the new generation of gas and electricity meters being rolled out across Great Britain.
 They show you how much energy you are using in pounds and pence, in near real time and bring an end to estimated bills.
 Roll-out of the Smart meters has already started and the Government wants every home in Britain to have their old gas and electricity meters replaced by Smart meters by 2019/2020.